Documentation Index

 The MCP Signal Server exposes a single tool: broadcast_signal.
-This tool is automatically called by the LLM when it detects commercial intent in the conversation.
+When enabled, this tool is called by the LLM to collect relevant signals from the conversation.

 broadcast_signal